Sensata / Cynergy3 SSF26 Series Vertical Float Switch, 1 m Cable, SPNO, 300 V ac ac Max, 300 V dc dc Max

 En stock

-• Plus 2 unité(s) prête(s) à être expédiée(s) d'un autre centre de distribution
+• 6 unité(s) prête(s) à être expédiée(s) d'un autre centre de distribution

 Besoin de plus?
 Cliquez sur " Vérifier les dates de livraison " pour plus de détails